 In today’s era of disruptions, businesses are increasingly leveraging the power of Robotic Process Automation (RPA) to achieve peak productivity, deliver innovative products and services, reduce costs, and allow knowledge workers to focus on higher-value work rather than routine and repetitive tasks.

 The term ‘robotic process automation’ may invoke images of actual robots working on a factory floor building a car or moving around massive pieces of manufacturing.
 However, the ‘robots’ in question are software residing within a computer that can be made to perform the kinds of administrative tasks that otherwise may require stop-gap human handling – for example, transferring data from multiple input sources like email and spreadsheets to ERP and CRM systems.

-RPA tools have caught the eye of forward-thinking business leaders because this technology has the potential to automate a variety of manual processes, thereby simplifying business process complexity, increase efficiencies and dramatically reducing costs.
+RPA tools have caught the eye of forward-thinking business leaders because this technology has the potential to automate a variety of manual processes, thereby simplifying business process complexity, increasing efficiencies and dramatically reducing costs.

 Gartner predicts a major change in the RPA software market in the next couple of years.
 “The RPA market has grown since our last forecast, driven by digital business demands as organizations look for ‘straight-through’ processing,” said Fabrizio Biscotti, research vice president at Gartner.

 Software giants like IBM are partnering with or acquiring RPA software providers, indicating that they are expanding their automation footprint.
 With its latest acquisition, IBM’s AI-powered RPA solution will help companies speed the completion of more types of tasks so employees can focus on higher-value work.